-The profit or loss obtained during the year by the associate, after the elimination referred to in the previous section, causes the value of the participating interest appearing in the consolidated annual accounts to increase or decrease, as applicable.
-The amount of this profit or loss is shown under "Share in profit (loss) of companies accounted for using the equity method" in the consolidated profit and loss account.
+The profit or loss obtained during the year by the associate, after the elimination referred to in the previous section, causes the value of the participating interest appearing in the consolidated financial statements to increase or decrease, as applicable.
+The amount of this profit or loss is shown under "Share in profit (loss) of companies accounted for using the equity method" in the consolidated statement of profit or loss.